-Having a multitude of categories on your website may seem beneficial as a whole, but it can make your site more complicated than it needs to be.
-This may hurt your navigation and make it more difficult for search engines to crawl your site’s content and boost your ranking.
+Having a multitude of categories on your website may seem beneficial, but it can make your site overly complicated.
+This hurts your navigation, creating a confusing experience for visitors and search engines.
 Cut down on the number of categories and subcategories used on your website, or eliminate them from your URL structure.
 This will make it easier for you to edit your URLs and clean up your content as a whole.

 Note: Most CMS platforms have simple solutions for changing webpage URL structures or permalinks in their dashboards.
 For WordPress, Got to Settings > Permalinks to make this adjustment.

 5 – Use a Silo Structure for URLs to Improve Site Navigation

 An SEO silo is a way of organizing site content into coordinating groups.
 You can do this with a virtual silo by interlinking pages within the same grouping.
 For a physical silo, your URL structure determines which pages connect with another.
 Each silo has one parent page, followed by multiple child pages.